Kalyan8121/WeatherApp/README.md

 Open the index.html file in a web browser.
 Enter the desired location in the input field.
 Press the submit button to fetch and display the weather information.

-Credits
+**Credits**
-Bharat Intern Virtual Internship: Provided the opportunity and guidance for developing this project.
+Bharat Intern Virtual Internship: Provided the opportunity for developing this project.

-OpenWeather API: Used for fetching real-time weather data.
+**OpenWeather API:** Used for fetching real-time weather data.